akka/akka/akka-docs/src/main/paradox/typed/interaction-patterns.md

 `Behaviors.deferred` or constructor of `MutableBehavior` but it's possible to register them later also if needed.

-The function is running in the receiving actor and can safely access state of it.
+The adapter function is running in the receiving actor and can safely access state of it, but if it throws an exception the actor is stopped.

 **Useful when:**

+ * Translating between different actor message protocols
  * Subscribing to an actor that will send many response messages back
- * Translating between different actor message protocols

 **Problems:**

- * It is hard to detect that a message request was not delivered or processed (see ask)
+ * It is hard to detect that a message request was not delivered or processed (see @ref:[ask](#request-response-with-ask-between-two-actors))
  * Only one adaption can be made per response message type, if a new one is registered the old one is replaced, for example different target actors can't have different adaption if they use the same response types, unless some correlation is encoded in the messages